ctongfei/hypermake/docs/src/tutorial/branch.md

 ```shell
 hypermake glove.hm run 'downloadGloVe[Version: *]' -j4
 ```
-!!! info inline end ""
-    Single-quoting the task `downloadGlove[Version: *]` prohibits bash from expanding the wildcard `*` symbol.
+> Single-quoting the task `downloadGlove[Version: *]` prohibits bash from expanding the wildcard `*` symbol.
 Again, we can find the output files in `out/downloadGloVe/Version=XX`.

-`-j4` is a flag that specifies the number of parallel jobs to run.
+`-j $N` is a flag that specifies the number of parallel jobs to run.
 Here we run 4 jobs in parallel.